Nate Berkus

 Nathan Jay Berkus (born September 17, 1971) is an American interior designer, author, and television personality.
 He runs the Chicago interior design firm Nate Berkus Associates and was a regularly featured guest on The Oprah Winfrey Show, offering design advice to viewers as well as coordinating surprise make-overs for people's homes.
 He has released numerous lines of products and authored several books.

-His talk show, The Nate Berkus Show, debuted in broadcast syndication September 13, 2010, featuring make-overs, culture, design, and personal advice.
+His talk show, The Nate Berkus Show, debuted in broadcast syndication on September 13, 2010, featuring make-overs, culture, design, and personal advice.
 It was co-produced by Harpo Productions and Sony Pictures Television, and was cancelled in 2012 after two seasons.
 Since 2017, Berkus has co-hosted the TLC reality design series Nate & Jeremiah by Design, alongside his husband Jeremiah Brent.

 Early life and education

 Berkus was born on September 17, 1971, in Orange County, California.
-Designer Nancy Golden, from multiple series on HGTV and DIY Network, is his mother.
+Nancy Golden, a designer who was featured in multiple series on HGTV and DIY Network, is his mother.
 His father, Michael A. Berkus, co-founded the National Sports Collectors Convention.
 His parents divorced in 1973.
 Berkus grew up in a Jewish family mainly in Hopkins, Minnesota.
 He attended Cushing Academy, a boarding school in Ashburnham, Massachusetts.

 Berkus started working in design immediately after leaving high school and interned at Dominique Aurientis in Paris and Leslie Hindman in Chicago.
 Berkus graduated from Lake Forest College in 1994, with B.A. degrees in French and Sociology.
 He founded the company, Nate Berkus Associates, in Chicago in 1995.
 Berkus is related to the venture capitalist Dave Berkus, architect Barry Berkus, musician/artist Günther Berkus, Josh Berkus of Software in the Public Interest, casino manager/author Eric David Berkus, and lawyer Matt Berkus.